 - Standard Error Tables Based on the wave 1 data, approximate standard errors have been constructed for a range of estimates (see Horn, 2004).
 Similar tables for later waves have not been produced. - Use of the SPSS add-on module "SPSS Complex Samples" (available from SPSS Release 12).
 The add-on module produces standard errors via the Taylor Series approximation.
-SPSS does not have a built in feature to handle replicates weights. - Use of SAS procedures SURVEYMEANS, SURVEYREG, SURVEYFREQ and SURVEYLOGISTIC (the last two only in version 9 onwards).
+SPSS does not have a built in feature to handle replicates weights at this time. - Use of SAS procedures SURVEYMEANS, SURVEYREG, SURVEYFREQ and SURVEYLOGISTIC (the last two only in version 9 onwards).
 The SAS procedures produce standard errors via the Taylor Series approximation.
-SAS does not have a built in feature to handle replicates weights, however, a SAS macro has been provided by one of our users in the program library.
+SAS does not have a built in feature to handle replicates weights, however, a SAS macro has been provided by one of our users in the program library. - Use of GREGWT macro in SAS Some users within DSS, ABS and other organisations may have access to the GREGWT macro that can be used to construct various population estimates.
+The macro uses the jackknife method to estimate standard errors using the replicate weights.

-- Use of GREGWT macro in SAS Some users within FaHCSIA, ABS and other organisations may have access to the GREGWT macro that can be used to construct various population estimates.
-The macro uses the jackknife method to estimate standard errors using the replicate weights. - Use of 'svy' commands in STATA Stata has a set of survey commands that deal with complex survey designs.
+Use of 'svy' commands in STATA - Stata has a set of survey commands that deal with complex survey designs.
 Using the 'svyset' commands, the clustering, stratification and weights can be assigned.
 You can request the standard errors be calculated using the Jackknife method using 'svy jackknife' and the replicate weights.
 Various statistical procedures are available within the suite of 'svy' commands including means, proportions, tabulations, linear regression, logistic regression, probit models and a number of other commands.

 A User Guide for calculating the standard errors in HILDA is provided as part of our technical paper series, see Hayes (2008).
 Example code is provided in SAS, SPSS and STATA.
+Note however that the name of the sample design variables have changed: xhhraid refers to the randomised area id and xhhstrat refers to the wave 1 proxy stratification.
+Also the multiplier you need for the Jackknife method is 44/45=0.977778.

-To assist you in the calculation of appropriate standard errors, the wave 1 area (cluster), and proxy stratification variables have been included on the master file.
-These are listed in Table 4.26 and need to be specified for the standard error calculations using the Taylor Series approximation method as suggested above.
+To assist you in the calculation of appropriate standard errors, the wave 1 area (cluster), and proxy stratification variables have been included all files.
+These are listed in Table 4.27 and need to be specified for the standard error calculations using the Taylor Series approximation method as suggested above.
 Any new entrants to the household are assigned to the same sample design information as the permanent sample member they join.
-As of Release 6 the proxy stratification variable (ahhstrat) has replaced major statistical region (ahhmsr) on the master file as the variable to be used in the Taylor Series approximation method.
-The new stratification variable is essentially a collapsed area unit variable that approximates the effect of both the systematic selection and stratification of the survey selection better than only using the variable for the major statistical region.

-Table 4.26: Sample design variables
+Table 4.27: Sample design variables

 Variable Description Design element

-ahhraid DV: randomised area id Cluster
+xhhraid DV: randomised area id Cluster

-ahhstrat DV: Wave 1 Strata Proxy stratification
+xhhstrat DV: Wave 1 Strata Proxy stratification 1